Bruce Highway (Gympie – Maryborough), Tiaro Bypass, construct four lane bypass

 Feedback from initial consultation in early 2019 showed there was greater support for a bypass than an upgrade of the existing highway.
 This feedback also suggested there is concern about potential economic impacts of a bypass.
-This has been a key consideration for the department in planning the next steps for the project.
+This was a key consideration for the department in planning the next steps for the project.

-The department has worked with Fraser Coast Regional Council, the Tiaro community and businesses throughout the project to identify opportunities that can be harnessed from the bypass.
+The department worked with Fraser Coast Regional Council, the Tiaro community and businesses throughout the project to identify opportunities that can be harnessed from the bypass.
 A working group was established to represent the community (including business operators) and to prioritise and act on identified opportunities.

 Feedback from the working group and relevant stakeholders during development of the concept design, together with the department's investigations, contributed to several key project features and commitments.

 Feedback from the community on the draft design informed the department about community concerns and provided avenues for investigation during the detailed design phase.